 Have you ever noticed that the cost of things are higher if you go out and buy them right away?
 If you buy the latest model of a TV or laptop it will be more expensive than if you buy the outgoing model, though the difference may be so minor you won’t notice the difference.
 Buying the latest iPhone?
-Well, other than no headphone jack you likely won’t see much of a difference from what I’ve been told.
+Well, other than a slightly faster processor you likely won’t see much of a difference from what I’ve been told.
+Patience plays a big role in what you pay for things.

 Patience Means Lower Cost